-By default, the disk encryption feature uses a service key to encrypt your data.
-You can also create a custom key to encrypt your data.
-Each disk is provided with a customer master key (CMK) and a data key (DK) by KMS and uses the envelope encryption mechanism to encrypt your data.
+By default, the disk encryption feature uses service keys to encrypt your data.
+You can also create custom keys to encrypt your data.
+To encrypt data stored on each disk, you must use a customer master key (CMK) and a data key (DK) and the envelope encryption mechanism.
 In the envelope encryption mechanism, CMKs are placed under strong logical and physical security protection by the key management infrastructure provided by KMS.
 An Alibaba Cloud service must be authorized to use a CMK to generate a DK to encrypt business data or decrypt the ciphertext of the DK to decrypt business data.
 The plaintext of the DK is only used in the memory of the host where your ECS instance resides.
 The DK is not stored in plaintext in persistent storage medium.

 |Customer-created key, key ② in the following figure||The encryption keys that you create.
 You have full permissions to create, rotate, and disable these keys, and define access control over them.||

 ||You can use customer-created keys to encrypt disks in a more flexible manner and increase the number of keys.
 For more information, see Overview.|

 The following table describes the billing information of features and operations related to encryption.
 Make sure that your account balance is sufficient.
 Otherwise, operations that incur costs may fail.

 |Encrypt system disks and data disks.||No.|

 |Use service keys that are provided by KMS.||No.|

 |Create CMKs (including BYOK keys) in KMS.||Yes.
 For more information, see Billing.|

 |Perform read and write operations on disks, such as mounting (mount) and unmounting (umount) partitions, creating partitions, and formatting file systems.||No.|